yezholov/CSharp_FinalProject/README.md

 **Сommit 8**: Updated `Agent`.
 Separated file processing and data sending into different threads for multithreading.
 Added `BlockingCollection` for better data exchange between tasks.
 Updated logging.
 Added new data set.
 To test this version first start the first Agent, type: `dotnet run ../TestDataA 1` and the second Agent, type: `dotnet run ../TestDataB 2`; then start the Master, type: `dotnet run. `*In this update, you can run files in any order.*

+**Commit 9**: Added multi-core support.
+Each program runs on a separate core (if there are enough of them), for Master 1st core, for agents NumberOfAgent+1.
+**Attention**: ProcessorAffinity only supported on *Linux* and *Windows*. *MacOS* will not run this solution, so in *MacOS* multi-ciore suppot is disabled automatically.
+To test this version first start the first Agent, type: `dotnet run ../TestDataA 1` and the second Agent, type: `dotnet run ../TestDataB 2`; then start the Master, type: `dotnet run. `*In this update, you can run files in any order.*